ibm-cloud-docs/mas-ms/getting-started.md

 ![MAS Dedicated Site Banner](images/MAS-MS-Site-Banner.jpg "MAS-Dedicated Site Banner"){: caption=""}

 On January 23rd 2024, IBM announced the end of marketing for the Maximo Application Suite Dedicated offering.
-The official announcement can be found on the link below.
+The official announcement can be found in the link below.
 {: .attention}

 [End of marketing of IBM Maximo Application Suite Dedicated and IBM TRIRIGA Application Suite Managed Service - IBM Documentation](https://www.ibm.com/docs/en/announcements/mas-dedicated-tas-managed-service-saas-eom)